pmaywad/Python-Math-Interpreter/README.md

 # Python-Math-Interpreter
 A mathematics interpreter from scratch using python which can perform basic mathematical operations.
-The input test is first processed by a lexer, then syntax analysis and parsing is done using parser.
-Finally the computation is done by the interpreter.
+The input test is first processed by a lexer, then syntax analysis and parsing are done using the parser.
+Finally, the computation is done by the interpreter.

 ## Lexer
 Lexer does the lexical analysis on the input text and identifies the tokens and type of each token.